flowchart LR

 Aarokya makes this natural impulse structured and digital.

 A daughter working in Bangalore can set up a monthly ₹200 auto-contribution to her mother’s HSA in a village in Tamil Nadu.
-She doesn’t need to send cash through informal channels and hope it gets used for health.
-She can see the balance growing.
-She can see the insurance eligibility progressing.
-She can see that her contribution is working.
+She can see the balance growing, the insurance eligibility progressing, the contribution working.
+No informal cash channels.
+Full visibility.

 A family WhatsApp group can coordinate: “Let’s all contribute ₹100/month to Amma’s health account.”
 Four siblings, ₹400/month, ₹4,800/year — meaningful protection for an elderly parent, built from love and structure.